Getting started

 Two steps to quickly get you started with Skatter:

-Install it, then start the 15 days trial Once the trial is expired, you can purchase a license here
+Install it, then start the 15 days trial Once the trial is expired, you can

 A SketchUp model can contain many compositions.
 For instance, a landscape architect could create a composition for grass, another one for a tree grove, yet another one for gravel on the ground, and so on.